filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 ![Pact Broker - contracts are not verified](docs/pact/01-pact-broker.png)

 - Verify `provider` contracts from the local Pact Broker.
-  The Pact `provider` tests will fetch latest contracts from the Pact Broker and run the tests against them.
+  The Pact `provider` tests will fetch the latest contracts from the Pact Broker and run the tests against them.
   Verification results will be published back to the Pact Broker because `PACT_PUBLISH_VERIFICATION_RESULTS` environment variable is set to `true`.
-  Usually, you would publish test results to the Pact Broker only in CI/CD pipeline, so when working on a production project, omit the environment variable when running tests locally.
+  Usually, you would publish test results to the Pact Broker only in the CI/CD pipeline, so when working on a production project, omit the environment variable when running tests locally.

 ```bash